MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-userless-enroll.md

     * Alphanumeric
     * Alphanumeric with symbols
     * Weak biometric
-*  Device compliance reporting is not available for for Android (AOSP).
+*  Device compliance reporting is not available for Android (AOSP).

 * Android (AOSP) management is not supported in these environments:
     * Intune for Government Community Cloud (GCC) High and Department of Defense (D0D)